 Fixed period exclusion does not have to be for a continuous period.
 If your child attends college or a work placement on some school days they may still continue with this with the agreement of the school.

 An individual pupil may not be given more than 45 days fixed term exclusion in any one school year.
 If the number of days fixed term exclusion exceeds this it will automatically become a permanent exclusion.
 If your child is being excluded from school it is very important for you to work with the school to support your child’s education.
-The school may arrange meetings with you or may suggest a multi agency meeting such as a CAF (Common Assessment Framework).
+The school may arrange meetings with you or may suggest a multi agency meeting such as an Early Help meeting.

 Pupils who misbehave at lunchtime may be excluded just for the lunch period.
 Each lunchtime exclusion counts as half a day.
 Lunch time exclusions should never continue indefinitely.
 If a pupil is entitled to free school meals the school should offer to provide a packed lunch.